 On your assessment page, click on Students in the sidebar.

 You will see a list of students.
-Find the student you’re looking for and click the student’s status under the Status column.
+Find the student you’re looking for and click on the three-dot menu that appears at the end of the row to access the student menu.
+Choose Activity log from the menu.

 Submission activity log entry descriptions